How to Report Insurance Fraud

 How To Report Suspected Insurance Fraud

-If you suspect that insurance fraud has been committed, you should report it to the DFS in writing.
-A frauds investigator will contact you for details and the matter will be kept confidential.
-You can report fraud:
+If you suspect that insurance fraud has been committed, you should report it to the DFS right away.
+The matter will be kept confidential.